armory/documentation/_spinnaker_install_admin_guides/install-on-eks.md

     --iam-account ${SA_EMAIL}
 ```

-## Move files to `docker machine`
+## Move files to `Halyard machine`
-On the `docker machine`, choose a local working directory for Halyard.
+On the `Halyard machine`, choose a local working directory for Halyard.
 In it, we will create two folders:
 * `WORKING_DIRECTORY/.hal`
 * `WORKING_DIRECTORY/.secret`
 * `WORKING_DIRECTORY/resources`